-The Corporate Business Plan Quarterly Progress Report for the period 1 July 2017 to 30 September 2017 provides information on the progress of 2017-18 projects and programs against these quarterly milestones and is shown as Attachment 1 to this report.
+The Corporate Business Plan Quarterly Progress Report for the period 1 July 2017 to 30 September 2017 provides information on the progress of 2017-18 projects and programs against these quarterly milestones and is shown as Attachment 1 to Report CJ180-11/17.

-A Capital Works Quarterly Report, which details all projects within the Capital Works Program, is provided as Attachment 2 to this report.
+A Capital Works Quarterly Report, which details all projects within the Capital Works Program, is provided as Attachment 2 to Report CJ180-11/17.